About

 • 2018 Tempe Mounted Police School Lead Instructor

-• Instructor for various clinics: round penning, lunging, selecting therapy horses, desensitization
+• Instructor for various clinics: round penning, lunging, selecting program horses, desensitization

 • Horsemanship Series developer and instructor for Horses Help